A Head That Works Against Prediction

 Implications for Circuit Analysis

-Task-specific circuits are incomplete pictures.
-Analyzing a head's role on one task (like IOI) gives a narrow view.
-The same head may have a different and more fundamental role on the full distribution.
-Copy suppression heads "hurt" IOI performance, but their actual function -- calibrating predictions across all text -- is both useful and well-motivated.
+Task-specific circuits are partial pictures.
+Analyzing a head's role on one task gives a narrow view.
+The same head may participate in a broader pattern elsewhere in the data.
+Copy suppression heads can hurt IOI performance even when their average effect on more representative text is useful.

 Looking Ahead